- Garden / Landscaping / Patio — 234

 A great way of creating a sophisticated home design that works well is to incorporate multiple shades of wood in the room, helping the furniture and décor to look its best.

 Coordinating wood tones

-It can sometimes be a challenge to coordinate wood tones as you have such a wide choice of wood flooring available from a company such as Lifewood, and you can get anything from light oak through to a rich mahogany and anywhere in between.
+It can sometimes be a challenge to coordinate wood tones as you have such a wide choice of wood flooring available online and you can get anything from light oak through to rich mahogany and anywhere in between.

 One of the best ways of matching your furniture to the wooden flooring for the perfect look is to connect the undertones.

 This involves looking at the grain in wooden flooring that you want to use and pick up any hints of dark or light tones that you can then tie in with some of the main furniture pieces in the room, creating a subtle undertone connection that works well from a visual perspective.

 If your house has an open-plan element to it, you may want to blend two different wood tones from the different rooms so that it all flows seamlessly as you pass between the two areas.

 If you have beech furniture in one room and darker cherry or mahogany furniture in the other then you can use different wood tones to connect the two spaces aesthetically and complete the look by mixing and matching some dark and light accessories in opposing rooms, to draw the décor together in a much more design-orientated way.